 INTRODUCTION:

-The Council owns the Land.

 The Council is the roads authority for the Road pursuant to the Roads Act.

 The Developer proposes to carry out the Development on the Land and which is accessed over the Road.

 The Developer will carry out the Material Public Benefit being the Infrastructure Works to the Road if the Council grants Development Consent to the Development.